zackelia/codebreaker-2019/Task 5/README.md

 To begin, we will decompile the provided Python bytecode back into Python using an [online tool](https://python-decompiler.com).
 The code appears to be a testing script that verifies OAuth2 access tokens using the `/introspect` endpoint.
 While this endpoint does not exist on the real server, we have a better idea of how the OAuth works.

 In Ghidra, if we look at the `requestAccessToken` function, we see that it is performing similar actions as the Python script but it is getting a new token using an incomplete version of the [authorization code flow](https://auth0.com/docs/flows/concepts/auth-code).
 To use this flow, an application needs to send the server an encoded version of a client ID and client secret.
 If we want to masquerade as Gittel using this, we would need her client secret.
 However, without her cached credentials, this is impossible.
-We will have to figure out a vulnerablity in the authorization logic using only Natalie's cached credentials.
+We will have to figure out a vulnerability in the authorization logic using only Natalie's cached credentials.

 Let's look at how the application logs a user in once they have a token.
 To do this, we look at what calls `getOAuth2AccessToken`.
 The relevant caller is `doInBackground` belonging to `XMPPLoginTask`.
 Now we can see how the application logs in to the chat server.